Chapter 3:

 Ten minutes later, the situation was more or less under control.
 The streets were clear of civilians and monsters alike, and Miko, now on her bike, was hunting down the remaining creatures that had escaped deeper into the city.

 There was so much property damage.
 Blasted windows.
 Cracked sidewalks.
-Compared to the monsters, they didn't even do much.
+Compared to the monsters, they hadn't even done much.
 Sure, they had terrorized people, but Miko had single-handedly nearly torn down an entire street.
 Maybe I should have actually finished fully reading her file instead of stopping halfway through.
 Maybe I would have seen this coming and avoided it.

 "Wait...
 You don't have any weird quirks I should be worried about too, right?
 Anything that might compromise the mission and make you a liability?"

-Aki and I were making our way to Sugar-Saboteurs, a competitor bakery that recently opened up a few blocks away.
-All evidence of the disaster pointed to them at the moment.
+Aki and I were making our way to Sugar-Saboteurs, a competitor bakery that had recently opened a few blocks away.
+All evidence of the disaster pointed to them.

-After the head baker at Sakura-Sweets had woken up and was no longer being mind-controlled, we began collecting statements from him and his employees, and discovered that Sugar-Saboteurs had gifted them bags of high-quality baking flour just that morning.
+After the head baker at Sakura-Sweets had woken up—no longer mind-controlled—we collected statements from him and his employees and discovered that Sugar-Saboteurs had gifted them bags of high-quality baking flour just that morning.

-According to the employees, the woman who had delivered the bags claimed it was some kind of peace offering.
-A gift, from one bakery to another, to show there were no hard feelings.
+According to the employees, the woman who had delivered the bags claimed it was a peace offering.
+A gift from one bakery to another to show there were no hard feelings.

-Not surprisingly, it was the same bags of flour the employees began using that afternoon when their own pastries came alive and began attacking them.
-And when we asked to see and sample the bags of flour for traces of dark magic, we received a positive reading.
+Not surprisingly, it was the same bags of flour the employees had used that afternoon when their own pastries came alive and attacked them.
+And when we sampled the flour for traces of dark magic, we received a positive reading.

-Aki flashed a nervous smile and shook her head rapidly, a reply to my earlier question about not being a liability to the ongoing mission.
+Aki flashed a nervous smile and shook her head rapidly in reply to my earlier question about being a liability.
 Somehow, that didn't reassure me at all.
-I definitely should have finished reading up on their files before bringing their butts along with me.
+I definitely should have finished reading up on their files before bringing them along.

-Sugar-Saboteurs was a lot fancier than Sakura-Sweets, that's for sure.
+Sugar-Saboteurs was a lot fancier than Sakura-Sweets, that was for sure.
 Tiled marble floors, beautiful interior design.
-Whoever owned the place absolutely did not cut costs when it came to decor.
-The only downside, if I must include, was the fact that the place was a little dark.
+Whoever owned the place had not cut costs when it came to decor.
+The only downside, if I had to include one, was that the place was a little dark.
 Also, it was deserted.
 No customers in sight whatsoever.

 "Huh.
 That's weird."